-Practical Ideas For Adult Rehab Therapists
+Practical Productivity Tips For Rehab Therapists

 One thing they don’t teach in therapy school is how to be productive on the job.

 Yes, I learned how to memorize 5 textbooks worth of material during finals and juggle projects and essays and internships.
-But how to manage my time and many responsibilities in the real world of therapy?
+But how to manage my time and responsibilities in the real world of therapy?
 I was completely on my own.

 And I struggled with it.
 A LOT.

 Luckily my sister, who also happens to be the author of The Home Health SLP Handbook, is naturally productive.
 Amazing!
 She’s shared 20 Steps Adult Home Health therapists can take to be more productive.
 If you implement these steps, you can save HOURS every week, no joke.